finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionPortfoliosApi.md

 <a name="lookthroughtransactions"></a>
 # **LookThroughTransactions**
-> VersionedResourceListOfTransaction LookThroughTransactions (string scope, string code, DateTimeOrCutLabel fromTransactionDate = null, DateTimeOrCutLabel toTransactionDate = null, DateTimeOffset? asAt = null, string filter = null, List<string> propertyKeys = null, string page = null, int? limit = null, string quotesScope = null)
+> VersionedResourceListOfTransaction LookThroughTransactions (string scope, string code, DateTimeOrCutLabel fromTransactionDate = null, DateTimeOrCutLabel toTransactionDate = null, DateTimeOffset? asAt = null, string filter = null, List<string> propertyKeys = null, string page = null, int? limit = null, string quotesScope = null, string slice = null, string shareClass = null)

 [EXPERIMENTAL] LookThroughTransactions: Look through transactions

 Retrieve all the transactions that occurred during a particular time interval.
 If the portfolio is part of a fund as defined in Fund Accounting documents, the transactions returned are the  union set of all transactions in portfolios of the same type, in any funds invested in by the portfolio's fund  (and any funds invested in from that fund, etc.).
 The transactions will be scaled according to the ratio of the value of the investment in the fund to the NAV of the fund itself.

 ### Example
 ```csharp